chiedolabs/flashpoint/README.md

 - The apps created with this tool don't have anything to do with Heroku Pipelines and don't automatically get deleted when you close a pull request.
 - If the parent app has any addons, you'll need to make sure you have a credit card on file on your personal account even if there won't be any charges.
 - We are using Heroku forking to copy the apps so be sure to read [this doc](https://devcenter.heroku.com/articles/fork-app) to be aware of the implications.
-- Changes you make will not automatically be deployed to your app.
-You will need to manually push any changes you make after the initial deployment.
-This can be done with `git push -f <HEROKU_APP_NAME> <YOUR_BRANCHNAME>:master`
 - It is still up to you to push your changes to github, etc.
-- Collaborators of the template app aren't automatically added to the new apps because the collaborator would get an annoying email each time...

 ## <div id="g">To-dos</div>

-- Comment my functions
-- Better docs
 - Create an automation script for creating new projects.
 - Complete beta and move to version 1.0